mikelyou/mikelyou.github.io/_posts/2020-01-26-thermodynamics.md

 ### Gibbs Phase Rule

-Generally, **the freedom of a system $F$**, equals the numbers of variables minus numbers of indepent relations.
+Generally, **the freedom of a system $F$**, equals the numbers of variables minus numbers of independent relations.
 We can write it informally as

 $$ F = N_{\text{variables}} - N_{\text{relations}} \tag{1 }$$

 Consider a system composed of **$C$ components** and has **$P$ phases**.

-In order to describe the composition of perticular phase $\phi$,  we need $(C-1)$ variables
+In order to describe the composition of particular phase $\phi$,  we need $(C-1)$ variables

 $$x_i^\phi \quad (i=1,2,\cdots,C-1;\phi=\alpha,\beta,\delta,\cdots)$$